vinhta1/Obsidian-Repository/SCCoM/Private/PCs.md

 Phil

 Bhil

+Bus mom and bus dad, Darcy and Emilio
 ### Charlie
 "Charlie, the nice lady I met in the game room, lets me sleep behind the arcade counter sometimes."
 A young woman that works at the Arcade, usually staffed behind the prize counter.
 Has the keys to the arcade.